Frequently Asked Questions

-Honoring Choices Wisconsin is a major initiative whose mission is to promote the benefits of and improve processes for advance care planning across the state, in health care settings and in the community.
+Honoring Choices Wisconsin (HCW) is a major initiative of the Wisconsin Medical Society (Society).
+Its mission is to promote the benefits of and improve processes for advance care planning across the state, in health care settings and in the community.

-Modeled after Honoring Choices Minnesota, a project of the Twin Cities Medical Society, and Respecting Choices® First Steps®, a pioneering program in advance care planning based in La Crosse, the Wisconsin Medical Society (Society) serves as a convener, coordinator and catalyst to build clinical pilot projects based on proven concepts, methodologies, training systems and materials, combined with outreach in communities across the state.2.
-Why is it important?
+Modeled after Honoring Choices Minnesota, a project of the Twin Cities Medical Society, and based on Respecting Choices® First Steps®, a pioneering program in advance care planning in La Crosse, the Society serves as a convener, coordinator and catalyst to redesign health care organization’s advance care planning systems by utilizing proven concepts, methodologies, training systems and materials.

-Starting a conversation about end-of-life care is difficult for all of us, whether we are physicians, patients, family members, religious and community leaders or other health care professionals.
+Starting a conversation about care in times of medical crisis is difficult for many of us, whether we are physicians, patients, family members, religious and community leaders or other health care professionals.
 It is, however, imperative that these conversations happen.
-And once they occur, it is equally critical that patients’ choices are honored by those who care for them.3.
-What is advance care planning?
+And once they occur, it is equally critical that individuals’ choices are honored by those who care for them.

 Advance care planning is a process across time of understanding, reflecting on and discussing future medical decisions, including end-of-life preferences.
 Advance care planning includes: